SebaSOFT/walls-have-ears/README.md

 - v0.0.1: Initial release.
 - v0.0.2: Added translations and now compatible with FoundryVTT 0.8.x
 - v0.0.3: Cleaned up a lot of code, console logs.
-Update on more events
+Update on more events.
+Added 4 levels of muffling

 ## Features